top of page

 There are many purification temples across the whole of Bali and many in and around Ubud.
 Some of the temples are absolute tourist traps and for me, this was just not appealing.
 Bali itself is insanely busy if you follow to tourist trail.
 After seeing queues of 100's of tourists lining up for hours to get 'purified', it had tainted, what to me seemed like such a special ceremony.
 I think Usher was in Bali at the time and had posted about his Melukat ceremony and so the mayhem continued.

 Luckily for us, we had met a beautiful Balinese family earlier on in the trip that lived in a quite village outside of Ubud.
 They had offered to take us to their temple in their village if we wanted to go to our first ceremony and experience it the authentic way.
 It was an amazing experience for us.
-Peaceful, quiet, surrounded by Balinese families going about their rituals, the odd respectful tourist.
+Peaceful, quiet, surrounded by Balinese families going about their rituals, one or two respectful foreigners.
 It felt very pure and very special.
 I can't say for sure that a purification ceremony at one of the main temples wouldn't be a good experience.
 But there's a process to the Melukat ceremony.
 There's the giving of your offering to the gods.
 A high priest blessing of the palms.
 Giving prayer.
 We had to focus, concentrate our busy western minds and be guided in a way that I feel would get lost at a touristy place.
+There's an element of meditation and presence of moment that's needed and I need peace and calm to get into this meditative space.
+So pick your Melukat wisely and read the reviews before booking as you want your first one to be as special as possible and I do recommend a guided tour like this one or a local guide because there's a process or 'things to do' in order and your guide will explain and talk you through the scared nature.

 Feeling purified after our first water purification ceremony.
 We will perform a Melukat ritual with the kids on our return visit now we know what to expect.